-There are typically at least three fans on a 3d printer (not including the power supply).
+There are typically at least three fans, like these fans on Amazon, on a 3d printer (not including the power supply).
 One of the fans is used to cool down the heat sink on the hotend to help regulate the nozzle temperature, one is used to help cool the filament as it’s being put in place, and the last one is used to keep the mainboard temperatures in check.

 Some printers use more than one fan for each of these functions.
 The fans are typically small and use very little power but have a considerable impact on the overall printer performance.

 The combination of the mainboard, display, stepper motors, and fans uses about 40-50 watts, which is less than a third of the overall average power consumption.
 The rest of the consumption comes from the heating elements.

 There are some things you can do to get better efficiency out of your printer, though the impact may not be that significant, so you will need to decide if doing them makes sense to you or not.

 The lower the room temperature is, the harder the heating elements will need to work to keep everything at the desired temperature.
 Running a 3d printer in an enclosure will help keep the temperature more consistent and won’t require the heating elements to be used as often, this is especially true in areas with a lot of breezes or buy a vent.
 It accomplishes this by blocking out the outside environmental factors that could impact the temperature of the heating block and build plate.